renich/patget/README.rst

 Attach the minified version of the script (Bookmarklet) into your Firefox/Google Chrome bookmark bar and click on it while visiting one of your sponsee's month views.

+To attach it, you could:

+#.
+Create a bookmark in your bookmark bar.
+#.
+Add the content of `patget-min.js` into the link input area, as is.
+#.
+Go to your sponsee and click that link.

 It works everywhere at the time of publishing, but it works better on the 'by month' view.

+You can inspect the code in the unminified area.

 Minification
 ------------